 Why does loyalty matter?
 Employee loyalty breeds customer loyalty.
-A study from Aberdeen found that companies with engaged employees see 233 percent greater customer loyalty and a 26 percent greater increase in annual revenue than companies with disengaged employees.
+According to a Gallup study, only 32% of part and full-time employees are actively engaged in their organizations.
+Another study found that companies with engaged employees see 233% greater customer loyalty than companies with disengaged staff.
+Engaged employees also contributed a 26% greater increase in annual revenue than those with disengaged employees.

 Another reason targeting employees for employee engagement matters is turnover.
 ADP Research Institute found that workers aged 24 and under had a turnover rate of 50 percent in the first quarter of 2016.
-That costs companies a lot of money — $30.5 billion annually.
+And that costs companies a whopping $30.5 billion annually (2016 Employee Retention Statistics).

 There are a lot of ways to engage employees on-site at the office, but businesses are also realizing that it is time to meet employees wherever they are.
 This is where mobile technology comes into play.

 Average cell phone users touch their smartphone 2,617 times a day.
 Mobile is a tool that is just waiting to be used.
 Here are seven ways employers and their employees can benefit from mobile employee engagement.